iwoj/HapticAudio/README.md

 Installation
 ------------

-To install the TouchMap code on an ESP32 device (such as the Sparkfun ESP32 Thing), you will need to select the "Large App" partition scheme in the Arduino IDE.
+To install the TouchMap code on an ESP32 device with the Arduino IDE, you will need to use the "Large App" partition scheme.

 Required Libraries
 - https://github.com/Hieromon/AutoConnect